Week 9 Review of the NFL

 Mid-Season Report

-We have arrived at the halfway point of the NFL season.
+We have arrived at the halfway point (sort of thanks to a 17-game schedule) of the NFL season.
 Here’s a brief rundown of who are contenders, outsiders and are planning for next season.

 Continue reading